mohanmca/professional_certification/aws/aws_cloudtrail_config_kms_anki.md

 * AWS Config permission
   * Requires read only permission to record all information
   * Requires access to S3 and SNS

+## CloudTrail lab notes

+* CloudTrail records the last 90 days of events for AWS accounts.
+* The default events do not support triggering alerts, event metrics, and long term storage.
+We require Trail for that.
+*

 ## Configuration Item